Wyn Enterprise User Guide

 - Organization Context - choose from the organization schema added by admin, in the Value field, and select the data type.
 This parameter is applicable to the specified group of users.

-Go back to the Filters tab and set the added parameter in the Value field.
+Go back to the Filters tab and set the added parameters in the Value fields as shown below.

 Finally, click Save, enter the name of the dataset, specify the category and enter a comment, and click Save to save the dataset.